New Castle News

-The hearing for an Ellwood City resident charged with shooting a man outside a bar has been rescheduled.
+The hearing for an Ellwood City resident charged with shooting a man outside a bar has been postponed.

-The hearing for Ian Christopher Frey, 25, of McKim Way, is now planned for 1 p.m.
+The hearing for Ian Christopher Frey, 25, of McKim Way, is now scheduled for 1 p.m.
 Thursday.

 Originally scheduled for Tuesday, the hearing delay was requested by defense attorney Paul Gettleman of Portersville.